-In May 2019, MENV will offer an experiential course in Chamonix, France.
-Taught in partnership with the Center for Research on Altitude Ecosystems, the course will address alpine ecosystem science issues, as well as the policy and management challenges presented by a region straddled by three nations.
+In May 2019, MENV launched Policy and Climate Change in the Mont Blanc Region (ENVM 5033), an experiential course in Chamonix, France.
+Taught in partnership with the Center for Research on Altitude Ecosystems, the course addresses alpine ecosystem science issues, as well as the policy and management challenges presented by a region straddled by three nations.
 MENV’s experiential field courses provide place-based experiences that help to prepare students to understand, work in, and be prepared for a variety of cultural contexts.
 Chamonix sits at the base of Mont Blanc, Europe’s highest mountain which tops out at 15,781 feet.

 This is a 3-credit hour course, and will satisfy an MENV elective.
 Participation in this program will require an additional program fee.

 Course Overview: ‘Policy and Climate Change in the Mont Blanc Region’ will look at how climate change is impacting a high alpine environment, as well as consider potential policy responses.
 The course will investigate climate monitoring activities, climate change impacts and local, national, and international policy approaches to responding to climate change in the Mont Blanc region.
 The class will be held in both Boulder and in Chamonix, France in May 2019.

 Course Details: This field course focuses on how climate change is impacting the Mont Blanc region, and further considers the opportunities and obstacles faced by regional political leaders in adapting to changes in the regional climate.
 The goal of the initial Colorado-based component of the course is to have each studet develop a reasonable understanding of the Mont Blanc region, culture, policies, and ecosystems before we arrive in Chamonix.
 The goal of the Chamonix component of the course is engage in field work in the Mont Blanc region, and learn from regional policy-makers and land managers.